Globalization for Perturbative Quantization of Nonlinear Split AKSZ Sigma Models on Manifolds with Boundary: Introduction

-The goal of this paper is to construct perturbative partition functions of AKSZ theories - on manifolds with and without boundary - that vary in a ``covariant fashion'' as one changes the point of expansion.
-This is achieved combining the BV-BFV formalism (Batalin-Vilkovisky and Batalin-Fradkin-Vilkovisky) (\cite{CMR2}) with methods of formal geometry (\cite{B,BCM,CFT,GK}).
-This paper is a far reaching generalization of \cite{CMW2} where we performed this task for a particular example of an AKSZ theory, the Poisson Sigma model \cite{I,SS1,SS2} with constant Poisson structure.
+The goal of this paper is to construct perturbative partition functions of certain AKSZ theories - on manifolds with and without boundary - that vary in a ``covariant fashion'' as one changes the point of expansion.
+This is achieved combining the BV-BFV formalism (Batalin--Vilkovisky and Batalin--Fradkin--Vilkovisky) (\cite{CMR2}) with methods of formal geometry (\cite{GK,B,CFT,BCM}).
+The globalization method in the case of a field theory on manifolds with boundary has been considered so far only in \cite{CMW2}, of which the current paper is a far reaching generalization.
+In \cite{CMW2} we performed this task for a particular example of an AKSZ theory, the Poisson Sigma model \cite{I,SS1,SS2} with constant Poisson structure.
 We briefly introduce the main players. \\

-The \textsf{BV-BFV formalism} - briefly recalled in Section \ref{BV-BFV} - is a method for the perturbative quantization of gauge theories on manifolds with boundary compatible with cutting and gluing.
-It is named after Batalin, Fradkin and Vilkovisky, who introduced what is now known as the BV and the BFV formalisms in \cite{BV1,BV2,BF1,BF2,FV1,FV2}.
-The classical framework for the BV-BFV formalism was introduced in \cite{CMR1}.
+The \textsf{BV-BFV formalism} - briefly recalled in Section \ref{sec:BVBFV} - is a method for the perturbative quantization of gauge theories on manifolds with boundary compatible with cutting and gluing.
+It is named after Batalin, Fradkin and Vilkovisky, who introduced what are now known as the BV and the BFV formalisms in \cite{BV1,BV2,BF1,BF2,FV1,FV2}; see also \cite{S,Henneaux1994,Cost} and references therein.
+The classical framework for the BV-BFV formalism\footnote{The BV-BFV formalism is a consistent combination of the BV formalism for the bulk with the BFV formalism on the boundary.} was introduced in \cite{CMR1}.
 A classical BV-BFV theory associates to every manifold $\Sigma$ of a fixed dimension - possibly with boundary - the data of a ``BV-BFV manifold'' (\cite{CMR1}), the space of fields $\calF_\Sigma$ (plus extra data).
 Classical BV-BFV theories can be quantized by the construction in \cite{CMR2}.
-This procedure associates to $\Sigma$ a bi-complex $\calH_{\Sigma}$ with two commuting coboundary operators $\Delta$ (the BV Laplacian) and $\Omega$ (the BFV charge).
-The \textsf{modified Quantum Master Equation} (mQME) is the statement that the partition function $\psi$ is closed with respect to the coboundary operator $\hbar^2\Delta + \Omega$, i.e. However, this construction works only if the space of fields is linear, i.e. a vector space.
+This procedure associates to $\Sigma$ a bi-complex $\calH_{\Sigma}$ with two commuting coboundary operators $\Delta_{\calV_\Sigma}$ (the BV Laplacian) and $\Omega_{\de\Sigma}$ (the BFV boundary operator).
+The \textsf{modified Quantum Master Equation} (mQME) is the statement that the partition function $\psi_\Sigma$ is closed with respect to the coboundary operator $\hbar^2\Delta_{\calV_\Sigma} + \Omega_{\de\Sigma}$, i.e. However, this construction works only if the space of fields is linear, i.e. a vector space.
 If the space of fields is nonlinear one has to linearize it, which amounts to working with a formal neighbourhood of a classical solution in the space of fields.
 In this paper we show how this can be done consistently for a large set of solutions at once for AKSZ theories. \\